Slide Rock State Park: What to Expect

 Obviously, be careful not to hit your head on your trip down.
 I never felt like I was going to hit, but I was being cautious.

-I loved this area and would recommend it to just about anyone.
-Children of all ages would do well here, even if you think it’s too dangerous to slide.
-There are plenty of shallow places to splash around in, and plenty of deep places to wade around in.
+There are plenty of shallow places to splash around in, and plenty of deep places to wade around in making it perfect for families.
 There are also plenty of spaces to chill out on the rocks if you are too tired to swim around.

 Overall I loved this area.
 Compared to most places we went to in Arizona, this area wasn’t too crowded, and you could always move up or downstream if you needed some peace and quiet.